dbhi/dbhi/README.md

 ---

-Ready-to-use container images (for [docker](https://www.docker.com/)/[podman](https://podman.io/)) are available at [hub.docker.com/r/aptman/dbhi](https://hub.docker.com/r/aptman/dbhi/).
+Ready-to-use container images (for [docker](https://www.docker.com/)/[podman](https://podman.io/)) are available at [docker.io/aptman/dbhi](https://hub.docker.com/r/aptman/dbhi/).
 These images include all the required dependencies to evaluate the design flow with lightweight, open and free tools.

 Images provided by [docker-library/official-images](https://github.com/docker-library/official-images#architectures-other-than-amd64) are used to build manifests for `amd64`, `arm64v8` and `arm32v7` platforms.
 Currently, all the images are based on `Ubuntu 18.04 (bionic)`.
-See [github.com/dbhi/docker](https://github.com/dbhi/docker) for further details.
+See [dbhi/containers](https://github.com/dbhi/containers) for further details.

-If `docker` is available on your target platform, using the provided images is recommended, because the overhead is negligible, it helps reproducibility and it significantly reduces setup time.
+If `docker`|`podman` is available on your target platform, using the provided images is recommended, because the overhead is negligible, it helps reproducibility and it significantly reduces setup time.
 The following script can be used to test if a platform fulfills the requirements to run the docker daemon:

 ``` bash
 curl -fsSL https://raw.githubusercontent.com/moby/moby/master/contrib/check-config.sh | bash -